hypertrace/attribute-service/README.md

 ### Testing image

-You can test the image you built after modification by running docker-compose or helm setup.

-#### docker-compose
+To test your image using the docker-compose setup follow the steps something

 `Note:`
 - For docker-compose setup we use [hypertrace-service](https://github.com/hypertrace/hypertrace-service) which contains `attribute-service`.
-So to test changes with docker-compose you can checkout branch with your changes for `attribute-service` in [hypertrace-service](https://github.com/hypertrace/hypertrace-service) repo and build a new image to use with docker-compose setup.
+- So to test changes with docker-compose you can checkout branch with your changes for `attribute-service` in [hypertrace-service](https://github.com/hypertrace/hypertrace-service) repo and build a new image to use with docker-compose setup.
 [This issue will be gone ones we switch to using macro-repos]

-After that just Change the tag for `hypertrace-service` from `:main` to `:test` in [docker-compose file](https://github.com/hypertrace/hypertrace/blob/main/docker/docker-compose.yml) like this.
+- After that just Change the tag for `hypertrace-service` from `:main` to `:test` in [docker-compose file](https://github.com/hypertrace/hypertrace/blob/main/docker/docker-compose.yml) like this.

 ```yaml
   hypertrace-service: